AnaGonBu/Proyecto_google/README.md

 ## Method:
 -Data analysis and visualisations: Python and R
--Model: Estimating annual medical expenditure using available information (Python, lazypredict, skalear)
+-Model: Estimating annual medical expenditure using available information (Python, lazypredict, skalearn)

 ## Conclusions:
 Our data includes mostly overweight, middle-aged clients with healthy smoking habits and no children.